erenvxl/codewarsRanking/README.md

 # codewarsRanking
-Enter the {user} in the js array and have a ranking between all the user and all the achievements in one place.

-Feature is coming up where users will be sorted via their Rank on codewars.
+Website for CodeWars Ranking between choosen players.

+To add players into the ranking add the usernames of the players into the main.js file.
+(var names = ["username", "username", "username"]

+This is what the page will look like:

 ![image](https://user-images.githubusercontent.com/103629850/194039814-39c1064e-52fa-4b06-bde5-262ada28dfa7.png)